 Risk of undercorrection or overcorrection

-Risk of loss of best corrected vision
+Risk of losing your best corrected vision

-No risk of flap complications
+No risk of flap problems

 Better for people with thin corneas, previous glaucoma surgery, mild corneal scars, or other cornea problems